A Christmas Story House in Cleveland

 A Christmas Story House Museum

-The museum is located across the street from the A Christmas Story House.
+The museum is located across the street from the House from A Christmas Story.
 In it, you’ll find lots of things connected to the films, from costumes like Randy’s snowsuit to behind-the-scenes production photos.

 Randy's snowsuit at the A Christmas Story House Museum